jyoungblood/dbkit/README.md

 ```

 ### db::insert($table, $input)
-Sanitizes parameters and inserts an array of data into a specific table.
+Sanitizes parameters and inserts an array of data into a specific table. <br />
 Returns the `id` field of the record created.
 ```php
 $new_id = db::insert("celestial_bodies", array(
   'name' => 'Luna',